jordiS0443/sep11-freedom-project/README.md

 3) Right click on page with Python Code and click save as.
 (Make sure you send the file to the desktop)
 4) Open Terminal
 5) Type in this command: cd desktop
-6) After changing to desktop, type: **python3 file-organization-program-beyond-mvp**
+6) After changing to desktop, type: **python3 file-organization-program-beyond-mvp.py**
 7) Press enter
 8) Follow the steps of the program.